Skip to content

 • and hypersensitivity.

 Whose fault is it?
 Hormones and their sudden drop after childbirth.
-But don't worry: the baby blues disappear spontaneously, a few days after giving birth.
+But don't worry: the baby blues disappears spontaneously a few days after delivery.

-On the other hand, we should not confuse baby blues with postpartum depression.
-Which, let's face it, affects 15% of women and can last for several months.
+However, it's important not to confuse baby blues with postpartum depression.
+Which, it must be said, affects 15% of women and can last several months.
 What's the difference?
 Well, the latter is characterized by:

 • intense sadness;